 Research Associate/Fellow, CRE-STRIDE

-- Level A/ B Research Associate / Fellow (Identified) position to work on a new Indigenous-led Centre of Research Excellence in Strengthening Systems for Indigenous Health Care Equity (CRE-STRIDE)
+- Work as a Research Associate / Fellow on a new project for the Centre of Research Excellence in Strengthening Systems for Indigenous Health Care Equity (CRE-STRIDE)

 About the opportunity

 The vision for CRE-STRIDE is equitable health care for Aboriginal and Torres Strait Islander communities through quality improvement (QI) and collaborative implementation research to strengthen primary health care (PHC) systems

 Reporting into Veronica Matthews, this role will work with the CRE-STRIDE research team and key collaborators to progress our vision and work program.
 The incumbent will be responsible for the day-to-day operations of CRE-STRIDE which will involve administrative and project management, financial management, implementation of policy and procedures, internal and external communication, recruitment, and program reporting both internally and to relevant funding agencies including the NHMRC.
 We are seeking someone with experience and knowledge of the primary health care system along with research experience or a desire to strengthen research skills in these areas.
 The role will support the development of new grant ideas; and publication of research and conference presentations.

 The Research Associate/Fellow (Identified) will develop and monitor operational plans for research project(s), resolve complex matters as they arise, seek advice where required and exercise well-informed independent judgement to achieve their work goals.
 This role will manage staff and will have Human Research responsibilities (such as probation, leave approvals, resourcing, etc.)

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
 As such, we see the importance of recruiting talent aligned to these values and are looking for a Research Associate/Fellow (Identified) who has: